Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Experiments

 \textbf{Training and Inference.} To ensure a fair comparison, all LLM-based methods are trained under identical experimental conditions for each problem setting and evolved without relying on any predefined seed heuristic.
 In the TSP scenario, all methods are trained on cross-size datasets comprising four tasks: TSP20, 50, 100 and 200, and generalized to larger instances of sizes 500 and 1000.
 In the online BPP scenario, all methods are trained on two tasks: 1,000 items with bin capacity 1,000, and 5,000 items with bin capacity 1,000.
-During training, we fix the number of outer loop iterations to $T=10$ and maintain a population size of 10 for both optimizer and heuristic populations.
+During training, we fix the number of outer loop iterations to $T=10$ and maintain a population size of 10 for both heuristic-optimizer and heuristic populations.
 We control the computational budget of each method by limiting the number of heuristic evaluations to 1,000.
-A detailed analysis of computational costs is provided in Appendix \ref{extra}.
+A detailed analysis of computational costs is provided in Table~\ref{tab:tsp-gls-100-cost},~\ref{tab:tsp-gls-cost} and~\ref{tab:cvrp_aco_cost} (see Appendix \ref{extra}).
 At inference stage, the trained meta-optimizer is executed for 10 iterations.
-We use 128 instances for TSP heuristic evaluation and 100 instances for online BPP heuristic evaluation.
+For the final results of heuristic performance, we use 128 instances for TSP heuristic evaluation and 100 instances for online BPP heuristic evaluation.
 All results reported in Tables \ref{tsp_heu} and \ref{bpp_table} reflect the average performance over the test dataset of the best-performing heuristic identified across three independent runs.
-All experiments use GPT 4o-mini (2024-07-18) as the primary LLM.
+All experiments use GPT 4o-mini (2024-07-18) as base LLM.